tommyip/tabled/docs/api_documentation.rst

 The TableD object
 -----------------
-This is the main developer interface, all of tableD's functionality can be accessed through these methods.
+This is the main developer interface, all of tableD's functionality can be accessed through these 5 methods.

+.. module:: tabled

+.. autofunction:: new
+.. automethod:: TableD.add_row
+.. automethod:: TableD.add_rows
+.. automethod:: TableD.set_headings
-.. autoclass:: tabled.tabled.TableD
+.. automethod:: TableD.show
-    :members:

 All modules
 -----------
-Here contains the documentation for all objects and functions in tableD.
-Most are only intended for internel use, but there is nothing stopping you from repurposing them.
+Here are the documentations for all modules in TableD, internal or not.

 .. automodule:: tabled.tabled
     :members: